 Up until the start of this decade, the two clubs had rarely faced each other and the playing links between the two have not been the strongest either with only 30 players turning out for both.
 However, two of those who have featured for both were part of a Wolves squad that left a lasting impact not just on English but European and, arguably, world football.

-Others to have worn the red and white stripes of Brentford and the Old Gold of Wolves include goalkeeper Chic Brodie, midfielder Gavin Mahon, striker Robert Taylor, and Hall of Fame defender Ken Horne.
+Others to have worn the red and white stripes of Brentford and the Old Gold of Wolves include goalkeeper Chic Brodie, midfielder Gavin Mahon, who celebrates his 41st birthday today, striker Robert Taylor, and Hall of Fame defender Ken Horne.